coecms/coecms.github.io/_posts/2018-08-21-visualisation-in-shiny-app.md

 )
 ```

-If you run it now, you should see the controllers in the side panel, with a space to the right where our plot will go.
+If you run it now (`shinyApp(ui, server)`), you should see the controllers in the side panel, with a space to the right where our plot will go.
 Now to implement the plot...

 Implementing the Server Code
 ----------------------------